kjugi/vue-lazyload-components/README.md

 Release tags will depend (if there will be any) on vue release version.
 When Vue 3.x will be released I will adjust code and release here 3.x version.
 Vue 1.0 isn't supported.

 ## TODO:
-- [ ] Cover all scenarios in unit tests or rebuild them
 - [ ] Add support to lazy loading images

 ## Basic example